johnmutuma5/Notes/DevOps/docker_main.md

 - `docker kill < container_id >` - kill a container `SIGKILL`
 - `docker network create --drive="< driver e.g. bridge >" < network_name >` - create a custom network
 - `docker network inspect < network_name | hash >` - inspect a network
-- `docker-compose up [--build]` - start all containers in a `docker-compose.yml` file in the current dir.
-If the `--build` option is indicated, docker rebuilds the images; good to get the latest changes to the files
+- `docker-compose up [--build, [--renew-anon-volumes]]` - start all containers in a `docker-compose.yml` file in the current dir.
+If the `--build` option is indicated, docker rebuilds the images; good to get the latest changes to the files, `--renew-anon-volumes` enforces a renewal of the anonymous volumes.
 - `docker-compose down` - stop all the containers in the `docker-compose.yml` file in the current dir
 - `docker-compose ps` - list the details of all the containers in the `docker-compose.yml` in the current dir